What We Do

 The Trout Museum of Art is all about art!
 A primary location for the visual arts in central Wisconsin, TMA is set in the thriving Fox Cities community.
 Our three floors of galleries host 12-18 exhibitions a year, sharing work from local, national, and international artists.

-TMA also offers hundreds of classes and camps throughout the year, plus; free educational programming to those who need art to heal and feel inspired.
-Community events like TMA’s 63-year Art at the Park festival, exhibit celebrations, and community art projects make art accessible to all.
+TMA offers hundreds of classes and camps throughout the year, plus; free educational programming to those who need art to heal and feel inspired.
+Community events like TMA’s 64-year Art at the Park festival, exhibit celebrations, and community art projects make art accessible to all.
 Everything we do and the choices we make are guided by our mission, vision, and values.

-Read our 2022 Annual Impact Report
+Read our 2022 and 2021 Annual Impact Reports

 Read our first-ever TMA Magazine